 Find Examples of Good (and Bad) Work

 Concrete examples of both good and bad work are a crucial tool when considering how to prepare for a performance review.
 You want to provide objective and measurable success stories and places where there is room for improvement.
-Spike’s Advanced Search can help you do this quickly and efficiently, allowing you to gather documentation from your email using just a keyword, tag, or email address to find everything that has crossed your path over the year.
+Spike’s Super Search can help you do this quickly and efficiently, allowing you to gather documentation from your email using just a keyword, tag, or email address to find everything that has crossed your path over the year.

 Real-world examples of where an employee has succeeded and struggled allow you to illustrate how they might improve in the future.
 If an employee is poor at communication, for example, you might pull together a list of conversations where they have failed to express themselves satisfactorily or deal with requests from colleagues in a timely fashion.
 To balance this out, however, you must also provide examples of where the employee has succeeded in their communication.
 This provides concrete evidence of what is, and what is not, acceptable—allowing the employee to improve communication skills by referring to their own earlier successes.